preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 .. image:: app-settings-security-new.png

-App Contributors is a new role in Omnia 6.10.
 Add all persons and/groups that should be able to comment on pages in the app, to this field.

 Settings
 **********